 Would universal health insurance improve the health of the poor?
 Do patterns of arrests in US cities show evidence of racial profiling?
 What accounts for who votes and their choice of candidates?
 This course will teach students how to address these and other social science questions by analyzing quantitative data.
 The course introduces basic principles of statistical inference and programming skills for data analysis.
 The goal is to provide students with the foundation necessary to analyze data in their own research and to become critical consumers of statistical claims made in the news media, in policy reports, and in academic research.

-Instructors: Professors Kosuke Imai and Margaret Frye (details)
+Lead Instructors: Professors Kosuke Imai and Margaret Frye (details)

 Visualizing Data (Princeton, Summer 2016)